JorgeSalgado7/url-generator/README.md

 npm i @jorge-salgado/url-generator
 ```

-## Or if you prefer you can use the modules individually
+## Or if you prefer it, you can use the modules individually

 ### Sanitizer